risingwavelabs/risingwave-docs/docs/Introduction.md

 * Collect and transform data from streams.
 * Create materialized views for the data that needs to be incrementally aggregated.
-* Query for data in RisingWave, including persisted data and data you add or import to RisingWave.
+* Query data in RisingWave, including persisted data and data you add or import to RisingWave.
 * Output data to external streams for storage or additional processing.

 ## How does RisingWave work?